List of 8-bit computer hardware graphics: Amstrad CPC series

-The number in parentheses means the primary ink number for the Locomotive BASIC PEN, PAPER and INK statements (that is, "(1)" means ink #1 defaults to this color).
-Inks can also have a secondary color number, meaning they flash between two colors.
-By default, ink #14 alternates between colors 1 and 24 (blue and bright yellow) and ink #15 alternates between colors 11 and 16 (cyan-blue and pink).
+The number in parentheses means the primary ink number for the Locomotive BASIC PEN, PAPER and INK statements (that is, "(1)" means ink #1 defaults to this colour).
+Inks can also have a secondary colour number, meaning they flash between two colours.
+By default, ink #14 alternates between colours 1 and 24 (blue and bright yellow) and ink #15 alternates between colours 11 and 16 (cyan-blue and pink).
 In addition, the paper defaults to ink #0 and the pen to ink #1, meaning yellow text on a dark blue background.

 6-bit RGB palettes

 The 6-bit RGB palette uses 2 bits for each RGB component.
-This results in an 4×4×4 = 64-color palette as follows:
+This results in an 4×4×4 = 64-colour palette as follows:

 Tandy Color Computer 3

 The Tandy Color Computer 3 could display all of the modes of the Tandy Color Computer 1 and 2 / TRS-80 Color Computer, except the Semigraphics modes.
 Taking the place of the graphics and memory hardware of the previous machines is an application-specific integrated circuit called (officially) the Advanced Color Video Chip (ACVC) or (unofficially) the Graphics Interrupt Memory Enhancer (GIME).

 With colors from a palette of 64 possible colors, this chip is capable of displaying the following combinations of colors and resolutions: 320x192x4, 320x192x16, 640x192x2, and 640x192x4.
 There are two palette modes: RGB and Composite.
 Both modes use a six-bit arrangement.
 In RGB mode, there are four levels of intensity for each color channel.